 - 8.1 At our schools we have a range of interventions in order to support the victim and educate the perpetrator.
-We acknowledge that all children can make mistakes and we are committed to working with our pupils in order to prevent and stop bullying. - Anti-Bullying Champions in each tutor group. - Investigating all allegations of bullying with or without parental consent. - Assemblies. - PSHE programme. - Media campaigns designed and edited by pupils. - Raising awareness about bullying during Anti-Bullying Week and throughout the academic year. - Pupils who are trained in peer mentoring will be available to provide support and advice as well as restorative conversations. - Class discussions and role plays. - Break Out Club to provide a safe space for pupils.
+We acknowledge that all children can make mistakes and we are committed to working with our pupils in order to prevent and stop bullying.
+Interventions may include: - Anti-Bullying Champions in each tutor group. - Investigating all allegations of bullying, with or without parental consent. - Assemblies. - PSHE programme. - Media campaigns designed and edited by pupils. - Raising awareness about bullying during Anti-Bullying Week and throughout the academic year. - Pupils who are trained in peer mentoring will be available to provide support and advice as well as restorative conversations. - Class discussions and role plays.

+- Break Out Club to provide a safe space for pupils.

-- Success Centre Programmes for pupils. (e.g. Self Esteem, Behaviour Modification).
+- Pupil Services run programmes for pupils. (e.g. Self Esteem, Behaviour Modification).

 - E-Safety Policy and awareness programmes.

 - Counselling.

 - Mediation.

 - Buddy Scheme organised by Heads of House.

-- Staff training in safeguarding training.

-- Newly Qualified Teacher programme covers behaviour management, scenarios and the role of the Form Tutor.
+- Early Career Teacher programme covers behaviour management, scenarios and the role of the Form Tutor.

 - Home School Agreement.

 - Behaviour Policy.

 - Safeguarding Policy

 - Uniform Policy.

 - Prefect System / Prefect support at break times within the Success Centre.

 - Mentor support.

 - School Council Representative in every tutor group.

-- Digital Leader in each Key Stage.
+- Digital Leaders.

 - Diana Awards.